afterglowtech/angular-couchPotato/README.md

 ### History/Attribution

-At this time, couchPotato is essentially a repackaging of a portion of some angular seed apps that demonstrate this technique.
+At this time, couchPotato is essentially a formalization of a portion of some angular seed apps that demonstrate this technique.
 One of them is [angular-require-lazyload](https://github.com/szhanginrhythm/angular-require-lazyload), from which code was copied directly and reorganized/repackaged.
-Aside from leveraging the dependency-management features of RequireJS to chain dependencies, it doesn't have any additional features when compared to these seed apps.
-It exists because it is a succinct single module for re-use rather than a demonstration of the technique within a larger application.
+Aside from leveraging the dependency-management features of AMD to chain dependencies, it doesn't have any additional features when compared to these seed apps.

 ### License